rfo909/RForth/Doc.md

 to assign local variables, and using types for extra information about those, as well as basic type checking.

-*As of v0.1.5 this is not yet implemented*
+*As of v0.1.8 this is partially implemented* : the input parameters part is implemented but anything following "--" is ignored, and the "--" is not mandatory either.

 ```
-: SetBit ( :byte =mask, :int =addr -- )
+: SetBit ( :byte =mask :int =addr -- )
 	addr read
 		mask |
 			addr write ;
 ```

 As with normal Forth, the order of the parameters inside ( ... ), from left to right, is the call order, not the pop order.

 The compiler reverses the order, first processing the addr value, then mask.

 For words returning data, these are specified following the "--", for example.